tarrus1/tarrus1/README.md

 - 👋 Hi, I’m @tarrus
-- 👀 I’m interested in cardano smart contract
+- 👀 I’m interested in front end development
 - 🌱 I’m currently learning reactjs
 - 💞️ I’m looking to collaborate on reactjs
-- 📫 How to reach me omollojoce@gmail.com
+- 📫 How to reach me josephcheptarus1@gmail.com

 <!---
 tarrus1/tarrus1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.